 As an ex-pat, your employer will provide you with your basic insurance.
 This, however, will mean you don’t get much of a choice in which insurance company you use for your basic cover.
 You may need to negotiate a different insurance package with your employer, one that is to your satisfaction and meets your requirements.

-If you do end up taking out additional insurance, make sure you shop around for the best deal that covers all the medical needs you and your family may require.
+If you take out additional insurance, shop for the best deal that covers all the medical needs you and your family may require.

 Insurance cost and reimbursements